CSRP Designation

 Eligibility Requirements

-To apply for the CSRP designation, candidates must have:
+To matriculate into the CSRP designation program, candidates must have:

 ✔️ A minimum of three years of experience in the insurance industry.